 OK, so how do we deal with this?

-This enigmatic episode raises a number of questions.
+This enigmatic episode of the Kinderhook plates raises a number of questions.

 Don Bradley: Mormon missionaries proselytizing in Illinois and throughout the Anglo-Atlantic world commonly used apostle Parley Pratt’s A Voice of Warning as a conversion tool.
 In the spring of 1843, Fugate and Wiley were perusing the ubiquitous missionary tract.
 According to Fugate, they “read in Pratt’s prophecy that ‘Truth would spring up out of the earth’” and “concluded to prove the prophecy by way of a joke.”